Spider-Man: Web of Shadows: Microsoft Windows, PlayStation 3, Wii, and Xbox 360

 Afterwards, Spider-Man heads to Fisk Tower to confront the Kingpin, only to witness Black Cat (Tricia Helfer) leaving so he begins chasing her.
 With assistance from Moon Knight (Robin Atkin Downes), Spider-Man defeats Black Cat, who reveals she is working as a double agent to bring down the Kingpin in an attempt to gain Spider-Man's affection.
-Spider-Man can again choose which suit he uses: in red, he rejects Black Cat and teams up with Moon Knight; in black (the only known canonical choice), he accepts Black Cat's feelings and teams up with her.
+Spider-Man can again choose which suit he uses: in red, he rejects Black Cat and teams up with Moon Knight; in black, he accepts Black Cat's feelings and teams up with her.
 He finds out that the Vulture (Kristoffer Tabori) was overseeing the production of Goblin gliders.
 Spider-Man fights Vulture and beats him before deciding his fate: in the red suit, he webs up Vulture and swings away; in the black, he does the same but recruits him.
 During a fight with Kingpin's men, Spider-Man is attacked by deranged civilians that can climb up walls.
 Spider-Man then encounters Wolverine (Steve Blum) in Hell's Kitchen who attacks him because he can smell the symbiote inside of him.
 Spider-Man proves he can control the symbiote and Wolverine teams up with him to fight the symbiotes.
 Spider-Man then encounters Venom and finds out that the deranged civilians were symbiote-infected.
 He fights Venom again but he flees again.
 As more people become infected, a S.H.I.E.L.D. team led by Black Widow (Salli Saffioti) sets up quarantine camps across Manhattan.
 Electro (Liam O'Brien) rampages through in search of his sister.
 Spider-Man defeats him and Electro is knocked out.
 His sister runs out of the camp and transfers her symbiote to him, resulting in her dying and Electro becoming Symbiote Electro.

 Spider-Man web-swinging through an infected Manhattan.
 As the game progresses, more symbiote constructs appear throughout the city.